-Traditional format square and rectangle tiles remain consistently popular, but architects and designers are keen to explore more dynamic shape options in order to create expressive and evocative design schemes that challenge perceptions and alter the design discourse.
+Traditional format square and rectangular tiles remain consistently popular, but architects and designers are keen to explore more dynamic shape options in order to create expressive and evocative design schemes that challenge perceptions and alter the design discourse.

-What were once exclusive products, unusual shapes are now readily available to all users as manufacturers race to supply a larger variety of choice with more interesting shapes and a vast selection of versatile sizes and colours.
+Once exclusive products, unusual shapes are now readily available to all users as manufacturers race to supply a larger variety of choice with more interesting shapes and a vast selection of versatile sizes and colours.

 Complex wall tiles are particularly popular and 2018 will see certain shapes break through and challenge the hexagon archetype that has reined supreme over past few years.

 The Benzene format, which can be described as an elongated hexagon, is the vogue geometric shape that is sure to make a mark this year.
 Modelled after the structure of the hydrocarbon chemical of the same name, the Benzene shape offers a distinctive geometric format that allows users to create energetic wall designs.
-Dynamic, by Solus Ceramics is one such range that includes a multitude of exciting and unusually shaped tiles including the sought after Benzene format.
+Dynamic, by Solus, is one such range that includes a multitude of exciting and unusually shaped tiles including the sought after Benzene format.

-And it doesn’t end with triangles, other popular geometric formats include boomerang shaped arrows, octagons, rhombuses and diamonds.
+And it doesn’t end with triangles – other popular geometric formats include boomerang shaped arrows, octagons, rhombuses and diamonds.
 For adventurous designers, some of these formats can even be mixed and matched to create unique and unbelievable laying patterns.
 The Intrigue range, which is a modular geometric series of tiles, has been specially created so that any of the different shapes can be used together seamlessly in the same scheme.

-At Drury House, which is a large office space in Covent Garden, Solus Ceramics worked with Hale Brown Architects to supply bespoke triangle cut floor tiles to the contemporary reception space.
+At Drury House, which is a large office space in Covent Garden, Solus worked with Hale Brown Architects to supply bespoke triangle cut floor tiles to the contemporary reception space.
 Standard 600x600mm tiles were transformed into precise triangle shapes, a design feature that was carried throughout the project.

 And it is not just geometric shaped tiles that are causing a stir in the industry.
 Many new ranges featuring more traditional artistic formats are arriving in 2018, with ornate art deco fans and curvaceous alhambra shapes being two particular favourites.
 Dynamic, a wall range that brings together a collection of unusual tile formats, features many of these trend-leading formats.
 Perfect for intricate residential projects and luxurious commercial spaces, these formats perfectly evoke enchanting and enigmatic aesthetics, from 1920’s glamour to Middle Eastern majesty.